 We have already mentioned that it is nearly impossible to go to China to visit the factory and personally assess the product.
 Many business owners decide not to hire another company to do quality checks, thinking of it as a way of saving money.
 Suppose the products are not inspected during production or before shipping.
 In that case, cunning suppliers might feel like they can get away with sending out commodities that do not meet our standards.
 Instead of saving money, the importer might face additional costs or even lose the investment entirely if the product cannot be sold.
 Like in the case of prepayment extortion, without a contract under Chinese law, the importer cannot do anything after the product has arrived.

 To avoid this, we recommend quality checks on different stages of production.
-During product inspections at location in China, you can check whether the product meets your standards and spot possible defects before it is dispatched to the EU.
+During on-site product inspections in China, you can check whether the product meets your standards and spot possible defects before it is dispatched to the EU.

-Additionally, make sure to verify all documentation, e.g. the ones concerning the CE mark.
-Unreliable Chinese suppliers repeatedly send falsified certificates, which is why it is so crucial to make sure they are authentic.
+Additionally, make sure to verify all documentation, such as the ones concerning the CE mark.
+Unreliable Chinese suppliers repeatedly send falsified certificates, which is why ensuring they are authentic is crucial.
 If they are not, and the product does not meet European standards, it cannot be placed on the market.

 Scams in the Coronavirus era – summary

-Coronavirus is continuing its spread across the world, leading to closing borders, which only encourages scammers.
-We emphasize that verifying the Chinese company and all obtained documents along with inspecting products are the basis of a successful transaction with Chinese partners.
+Coronavirus is continuing its spread across the world, leading to the closing of borders, which only encourages scammers.
+We emphasize that verifying the Chinese company and all obtained documents, along with inspecting products, are the basis of a successful transaction with Chinese partners.
 We always discourage transferring money to China without knowing who is on the other side.
 Staying alert is even more important now when face-to-face interactions with Chinese partners are not an option.

 Without a doubt, scams in the Coronavirus era happen not only in China but in other countries as well.
 All transactions should be made with caution.
 We also offer verification of companies from Malaysia, Thailand, India, Vietnam, Pakistan, Singapore, and many other Southeast Asian countries – feel free to contact us.